Botox Philadelphia, PA

 Botox Treatment Areas?

-Botox is effective on dynamic wrinkles that are the result of frequent muscle contractions.
+Botox is effective on dynamic wrinkles resulting from frequent muscle contractions.
 These form on the upper third of the face, as this is the area of the face where we make expressions.
-If you frown, for instance, you can feel the muscles engage around your eyes, on your brows, and on your forehead.
+If you frown, for instance, you can feel the muscles engage around your eyes, on your brows, and your forehead.
 Botox reduces these muscle contractions, so the wrinkles they create on the surface skin do not form.
-Botox works on crow’s feet near the eyes, the 11s between the eyebrows, and on forehead lines.
+Botox works on crow’s feet near the eyes, the 11s between the eyebrows, and forehead lines.